 Schwinn: Everyone has a Schwinn story what is yours?

 Samantha: When I was in college I was actually reintroduced to riding by my manager at the coffee shop I worked at, Scott.
-Scott would purchase old Schwinn bicycles that were beaten up and repair them for his staff so that we would all have reliable transportation to get to and from work.
+Scott would purchase old Schwinn bicycles that were beaten up and restore the bikes for his staff so that we would all have reliable transportation to get to and from work.
 I got a Schwinn cruiser from Scott and also fell in love with the Schwinn brand and its history at that time.

 I also met my husband while working at Schwinn.
 We even had a Schwinn bicycle featured at our wedding.